CADLabs/ethereum-economic-model/README.md

 ### 1. Model Validation

 #### Research Question
-How accurately does that CADLabs model perform compared to a) other validator economics models and b) past on-chain data?
+How accurately does that CADLabs model perform compared to a) other, well-established validator economics models and b) past on-chain data?

 #### Experiment Overview
-The purpose of this notebook is to recreate selected scenario analysis from the (excellent and widely acknowledged) Hoban/Borgers Ethereum 2.0 Economic Model using the CADLabs model, and to compare the results.
+The purpose of this notebook is to recreate selected simulations from the widely acknowledged Hoban/Borgers Ethereum 2.0 Economic Model using the CADLabs model, and to compare the results.
 We suggest that the CADLabs model has a high degree of validity.

 ### 2. Network Issuance (NOTE: BELOW NOT YET REVIEWED)